APPRENTICE GUIDE

 Recording and Evidencing Your Hours

-Recording off-the-job training hours is not just about keeping a total — it is about providing evidence that the training happened, what it covered, and how it relates to the apprenticeship standard.
-This evidence is reviewed by your training provider at progress reviews, checked at the gateway stage before the EPA, and may be inspected by Ofsted.
+Recording off-the-job hours is not just about keeping a total — it is about evidencing that the training happened, what it covered, and how it relates to the apprenticeship standard.
+This evidence is reviewed by your training provider at progress reviews, checked at gateway before the EPA, and may be inspected by Ofsted.

-What to record for each activity: Date and time of the activity.
-Duration (how many hours).
-Description of what you did.
-What new knowledge, skills, or behaviours you gained.
-How the activity links to the apprenticeship standard criteria.
-Any evidence (certificates, screenshots, notes, photographs).
+What to record for each activity: the date and time; the duration in hours; a description of what you did; the new knowledge, skills, or behaviours you gained; how it links to the apprenticeship standard criteria; and any supporting evidence (certificates, screenshots, notes, photographs).

-Traditional methods: Many apprentices use a paper log or spreadsheet provided by their training provider.
-These work but are tedious to maintain, easy to fall behind on, and difficult to verify.
+Traditional methods.
+Many apprentices use a paper log or spreadsheet provided by their training provider.
+These work, but they are tedious to maintain, easy to fall behind on, and difficult to verify.
 If you lose the log or forget to update it for several weeks, reconstructing your hours from memory produces unreliable records.

 09 · Apprentice Guide